GitFist/AnimeNotificationDiscordBot/README.md

-#DOWNLOAD THE WINDOWS VERSION FROM RELEASES
+### DOWNLOAD THE WINDOWS VERSION FROM RELEASES
-# Anime Notification Discord Bot
+# Anime Notification Discord Botf

 This is an Anime Discord bot that is built using the disnake library and it's using the Anilist, MyAnimeListAPI, JikanAPI libraries.
 It allows you to track anime airing episodes and notified when a new episode releases, or keep track of the anime you are watching, and displays how long it will take a new episode to come out.